LluisRamon/relenium/README.md

 To report technical problems with relenium, please file an issue on [Github][] with a [short reproducible example][].
 Feedback is welcomed and any new features should be filed as issues as well.

-## Selenium

-[Selenium] is a portable software testing framework for web applications.
-Some members of the [Barcelona R user group], (Aleix Ruiz de Villa, Andreu Vall and Lluis Ramon) are developing a selenium package for the R programming language.
-Our aim is to use it for web scraping directly from R.

 [Barcelona R user group]: http://rugbcn.wordpress.com/
 [Selenium]: http://docs.seleniumhq.org/